facebookarchive/origami/README.md

 If you continually get the following error:

 ```
-Origami has been install to the wrong location(local library).Please uninstall origami using the uninstaller and reinstall from origami.facebook.com
+Origami has been installed to the wrong location (local library).
+Please uninstall Origami using the uninstaller and reinstall from origami.facebook.com
 ```

 Please manually move everything in `/Library/Graphics` to `~/Library/Graphics`.
 Open both folders in Terminal by pasting the following command: